-Gucci’s president, chairman and chief Executive, Patrizio di Marco, is one of the fashion industry’s most respected and congenial executives.
-The Italian-born son of a policeman, di Marco believes his “whole career has been based on either starting something from scratch, or fixing things."
+Recently-exited Gucci president, chairman and chief executive Patrizio di Marco, is one of the fashion industry’s most respected and congenial executives.
+Fittingly, Di Marco, the Italian-born son of a policeman, believes his “whole career has been based on either starting something from scratch, or fixing things."
 An impressive statement when past employers include Prada, Céline, Louis Vuitton and Bottega Veneta.

 Following his appointment as CEO of Gucci in 2009, di Marco astutely identified the risk to Gucci’s brand and profitability from its increasing exposure.
-Consequently, the hallmarks of his time at Gucci have been the gradual minimisation of the house’s interlocking double G logo, a reduction in Gucci’s product range, and the reintroduction of classic house styles in high cost and highly lucrative materials.
+Consequently, the hallmarks of his time at Gucci will be the gradual minimisation of the house’s interlocking double G logo, a reduction in Gucci’s product range, and the reintroduction of classic house styles in high cost and highly lucrative materials.

 Prior to his appointment at Gucci, di Marco was chief executive of Bottega Veneta.
 Di Marco’s approach to the house, which was beset with brand identity and financial problems, was to run it as “a start-up.
 I drew from my experiences — the innovation and passion that made Prada what it is today and the structure and financial discipline I learned at Louis Vuitton.”